webplatform/docs/dom/MouseEvent/dblclick/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=HTML
-|Description=This example uses the '''ondblclick''' event to add items to a list box when the user double-clicks in the text box.
+|Description=This example uses the '''dblclick''' event to add items to a list box when the user double-clicks in the text box.
 |Code=&lt;!doctype html&gt;
 &lt;html&gt;
  &lt;head&gt;